 Gina is married to Carl Luna and they have two sons, Tyson (13) and Carson (10).
 As an active community member, she is the immediate past chairman of the Greater Houston Partnership.
 She also serves as the chair of UpSkill Houston and the chair of the GHP Nominating Committee.
 She is on the board of directors for the United Way of Greater Houston, the 2017 Super Bowl Host Committee and the Children’s Museum of Houston.
 Gina is active in the Young Presidents’ Organization and is involved with several community organizations and youth programs and is an active volunteer at her church and her sons’ school.

 She loves spending time with her family, is an avid runner and enjoys reading.

 Previous Women's Leadership Program

 The Women’s Leadership Series is made possible through generous support from presenting sponsors Anne and Albert Chao, Nancy T. Chang, and ExxonMobil.
 Lead funding provided by Nancy C. Allen, and BP America, with additional support from Wells Fargo, Cathay Bank, the Mandy Kao Foundation, Paula Hinton, Teri and Jeff Lee, Amegy Bank, and TopHay.
-Generous funding also provided by the Friends of Business & Policy at Asia Society Texas Center, a premier group of individuals and organizations committed to bringing the best in public programming.
+Generous funding also provided by the Friends of Asia Society Texas Center, a premier group of individuals and organizations committed to bringing the best in public programming.